Break IT down: Device management and refresh

 Until now, time has been the key benchmark for enterprise device refresh efforts.

 Consider this: A business issues an employee a laptop in year one.
 That laptop gets swapped for a new model in year three, or according to whatever schedule the company is on.
 But some laptops stop performing at acceptable levels before the refresh date, while others have the potential to remain in service longer.

 Why does this matter?
 We’re taking a new look at device management — a part of business that has become commoditized — and looking at a device’s health to solve business problems.
-Here’s my perspective on where we are today and a first look at the topic I’m covering at the IBM Think conference in my session Expense Management With IBM Watson — Device Refresh (Session ID 8925A).
+Here’s my perspective on where we are today.

 Instead of using time as the benchmark to determine when an employee’s device should be swapped out, we’ve created a device health score.
 This score is based on continuous collection of device data from multiple data sources within an organization.
 We use analytics and cognitive technology to give devices a near-real-time score and recommend, for example, which devices should be refreshed now and which will need to be refreshed soon.